adncllng/vmock/src/pages/news/en/presentation-exhibition-in-emerging-scholars-symposium.md

 title: Exhibition in Feminist Spatial Stories
 date: 1956-02-09T17:15:00.000Z
 description: >
-  I will be presenting my research and work with Womxn Walk the Walk in Feminist Spatial Stories: the 7th Annual Emerging Scholars' Symposium.
+  I'll be presenting my research and work with Womxn Walk the Walk Collective in an Emerging Scholars' Symposium looking at feminist spatial stories.
 ---
 .